ShivakumarKoti/O-Health_WebApp/Flask/ReadMe.md

+### Flask
-The Flak webapp currently works without voice input at 127.0.0.1
+The Flask webapp currently works without voice input at 127.0.0.1

 Enter OPEN-API-KEY in app.py before using

 python3 app.run

+### Vosk
+The Vosk Hindi Speech to text 42MB model (https://alphacephei.com/vosk/models) is tested and works adequate as seen in the video file.
+Required libraries to install are in the requirements.txt file